Norbi882/Download_Cleanup/README.md

 Usage:</br>
 - Ensure you have Python installed on your system.
-- Place the script in a directory of your choice.
+- Clone github repositorium in a directory of your choice.
 - Run the script using a Python interpreter.

 Prerequisites:</br>